sturob/faqueue/README.md

       }, 10000);
     }).add([1, 2, 3]);

-The callback can return a cancel function.
+The _each callback_ can return a cancel function.
 The cancel function will be used to clean up processing if .cancel() is called.

     faqueue({ each: function(){
       var id = setTimeout(function(){